aulong-msft/secure-score-test/README.md

 ## Overview

-Please find the Security Plan for [project-name] below.
+Please find the Threat Model for <Project Name> below.
 This document shows the threat model and data flow diagram of the application.
 These artifacts were constructed based on documentation and source code from the project itself and are subject to change as the architecture and codebase evolves.
 Each of the labeled entities in the figures below are accompanied by meta-information which describes the threats, describes the data in scope, and recommendations for security controls.

 ## Diagrams